codecombat/aether/plan.md

 Ideally runtime errors have the same interface as transpile errors.
 The World generation error handler could catch the UserCodeErrors generated above.
 When an Aether instance creates a UserCodeError, it adds it to its list of errors, so to grab all the errors, we just go through each Aether instance and get the error list--which will, I think, always just have zero or one error in each of the aethers for our purposes, since we don't continue to run the aetherified code after an error.
 But other people might run it more than once.

 Each error should also contain the callNumber and statementNumber for when it happened, as well as preserving the userInfo of any errors that were passed into the UserCodeError.

+Note: the error handling is still in flux, but I'm thinking of having Aether.problems.UserCodeProblem (which would easily serialize to the static analysis error objects seen above), and also Aether.problems.RuntimeError, which would inherit from UserCodeProblem and add things like callNumber, statementNumber, and userInfo.

 ```javascript
 var serialized = world.serialize();  // also serializes all the aethers in the userCodeMap, which serializes their errors